AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 4. Assessment

-Each contributor to the intercomparison was asked to use their bias correction software to complete three tasks (for each of the GCM/RCM combinations):
+Three tasks were completed for each of the bias correction methods (for each of the GCM/RCM combinations):
 - **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
 - **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

 The rationale for the historical task was to assess how well the bias correction methods perform when they train on exactly the same data that they correct.
 This is the most basic test of a bias correction method - if a method cannot adequately correct the very data it trained on, it is unlikely to be a useful method.
 Conversely, if a method performs too well at the historical task, this can in some cases be an indication of over-fitting.